RedisLabs/spark-redis/doc/java.md

 # Using the library in Java

 The library is written in Scala and the API is primarily intended to be used with Scala.
-But you can also use the library in Java because of the Scala/Java interoperability.
+But you can also use the library with
+Java because of the Scala/Java interoperability.

 ## RDD